-The encyclopedia says cayenne pepper was originally grown in Central and South America during pre Columbian era.
-Native American used this as medicine for stomach disorders about 7000 years ago.
+The encyclopedia says cayenne pepper was initially grown in Central and South America during the pre-Columbian era.
+Native Americans used this as medicine for stomach disorders about 7000 years ago.

 Jalapenos originated from the lands of Mexico.
-And Wikipedia says jalapeno peppers used for thousands of years in Central, South America.
+And Wikipedia says jalapeno peppers have been used for thousands of years in Central, South America.

-Cayenne peppers measure about 5-10 inches long and 0.5-1 inch width.
-While jalapeño pepper usually measures about 4 to 6 inches long and about 1 inch width at the top.
+Cayenne peppers measure 5-10 inches long and 0.5-1 inch wide.
+While jalapeño pepper usually measures about 4 to 6 inches long and about 1 inch wide at the top.

 Cayenne pepper tapers at the end and has pointed tips.
 Jalapeño pepper seamlessly tapers and has a rounded bottom.

-Cayenne pepper looks green when they are young and turns deep red as they mature.
-Jalapeño pepper follows the same pattern as the Cayenne- young peppers are in green color and turn red when ripen.
+Cayenne pepper looks green when young and turns deep red as it matures.
+Jalapeño pepper follows the same pattern as the Cayenne- young peppers are green and turn red when they ripen.

 Cayenne tastes slightly fruity with the fiery heat and a smoky flavor.
 On the other hand, jalapeño has a bright, grassy flavor and an intense heat.

-The palate senses the heat of the cayenne lasts longer than the heat of the jalapeno.
+The palate senses the heat of the cayenne, which lasts longer than the heat of the jalapeno.

 Body of the peppers

-Jalapeno has a thick flesh when comparing with cayenne pepper.
-And the rib(the white membrane present inside the pepper that holds the seeds) is also thicker and prominently placed in the structure of the jalapeno.
+Jalapeno has a thick flesh when compared with cayenne pepper.
+The rib(the white membrane inside the pepper that holds the seeds) is also wider and prominently placed in the structure of the jalapeno.

-The seeds of jalapeno is slightly larger than the cayenne.
+The seeds of jalapeno are slightly larger than the cayenne.

-Cayenne pepper is six times hotter than the jalapeno.
-Cayenne peppers are measured between 30,000-50,000 SHU in Scoville scale.
+Do you know that Cayenne pepper is six times hotter than the jalapeno?
+Cayenne peppers are measured between 30,000 and 50,000 SHU on the Scoville scale.
 Jalapeno peppers measure between 3000-7000 SHU.

 Jalapeno is widely used in the United States, Mexico, and South American countries.